 This month five more ambulance companies agreed to collectively pay more than $11.5 million to the government to settle Medicare fraud charges.
 Included in the settlement are Pacific Ambulance, Inc., Bowers Companies, Care Ambulance, Balboa Ambulance Service and E.R.
 Ambulance.
 All five companies are located in southern California.

 The companies were accused of engaging in illegal kickbacks.
 The Justice Department claimed that the companies provided deeply discounted services to hospitals and nursing homes in exchange for exclusive contracts to transport the more lucrative Medicare patients.
+These types of kickbacks are commonly called a “swapping” scheme.

 Medicare fraud rules prohibit any type of kickback scheme.
 By entering into exclusive arrangements, Medicare believes that ambulance companies are more likely to overuse ambulance transports and overcharge as well.
 There is pressure on the companies to make up any losses from the discounted transports.